 “Peter Nero is, of course, known for his piano playing, covering a range from classical concert repertoire to straight-ahead jazz.
 His fingers stretch as far as Art Tatum’s, and he practically knows no limits on the Steinway.
 He is also a fine conductor … Philadelphia is lucky to have him and his, by now, trademark Philly Pops,” said All About Jazz’s Victor L. Schermer on May 8, 2009.

-His recordings over the last 13 years include two CDs with the Philly Pops, Holiday POPS! and Broadway Showstoppers, and three CDs with full symphony orchestra: On My Own, Classic Connections, and My Way.
-He also recorded Peter Nero and Friends, which contains collaborations with Mel Torme, Maureen McGovern, and Doc Severinsen, among others.
+His recordings over the last 14 years include two CDs with the Philly Pops, Holiday POPS! and Broadway Showstoppers, and three CDs with full symphony orchestra: On My Own, Classic Connections, and My Way.
+He also recorded Peter Nero and Friends, which contains collaborations with Mel Tormé, Maureen McGovern, and Doc Severinsen, among others.
 His latest CDs are romantic albums titled Love Songs for a Rainy Day and More in Love.
-By popular demand, four of his earlier vinyl recordings have been re-issued on CD all available on iTunes and Amazon.
+By popular demand, dozens of his earlier vinyl recordings have been re-issued on CD all available on iTunes and Amazon.
 Music lovers of all generations can now hear him on Rod Stewart’s album As Time Goes By … The Great American Songbook, Volume II and see him on YouTube.

 Peter Nero is an active supporter of many important causes, including the funding of school music programs, fundraising for the building of new arts centers across the country, as well as research for cancer, dystonia, and autism.

 When not touring the world, Peter Nero makes his home in the Philadelphia area.
-He has two children—Beverly, a successful film producer residing with her husband in California, and Jedd, a commercial real estate entrepreneur residing with his wife near New York City.
-Both children have made him a grandfather.
+He has two children—Beverly, a successful film producer residing with her husband in California, and Jedd, a successful commercial real estate entrepreneur residing with his wife near New York City.
+Both children have made him a grandfather (3).